 [co-author: Jenny Lee]*

-*Also authored by Jenny Lee, a third-year law student at Loyola University Chicago School of Law, currently a law clerk at Franczek P.C.
+*Third-year law student at Loyola University Chicago School of Law, currently a law clerk at Franczek P.C.